Encephalitis

 - treatments to help control the immune system

-- antibiotics or antifungal medication
+- antibiotics or antifungal medicine

 - painkillers to reduce discomfort or a fever